Strong African American Families Program (SAAF)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study uses sample population from Brody et al. (2004).
-The purpose of this study was to determine whether participation in the Strong African American Families Program (SAAF), a preventive intervention designed to enhance supportive parenting, can reduce drug use and body mass index (BMI) in young Black adults from disadvantaged neighborhoods.
-Black parents and their children were assigned randomly to the SAAF prevention trial or a control condition.
-Measures utilized include the US Census Bureau’s American Community Survey and scales to assess neighborhood socioeconomic status disadvantages, young adult body mass index and drug use, prevention status and gender and supportive parenting.
-Results indicate significant three-way interactions were detected among neighborhood disadvantage, prevention condition, and gender for BMI and substance use.
+The study used the same sample as Brody et al. (2004).
+The purpose of the study was to determine whether participation in Strong African American Families Program (SAAF), a preventive intervention designed to enhance supportive parenting, can reduce drug use and body mass index (BMI) in young Black adults from disadvantaged neighborhoods.
+Randomization occurred at the county level.
+Participants were assigned randomly to the SAAF prevention trial or a control condition.
+Measures utilized include the US Census Bureau’s American Community Survey and scales to assess neighborhood socioeconomic status disadvantages, young adult body mass index (BMI), drug use, prevention status, gender, and supportive parenting.
+Results indicate that significant three-way interactions were detected among neighborhood disadvantage, prevention condition, and gender for BMI and substance use.
 Living in a disadvantaged neighborhood during adolescence was associated with increased drug use among young men in the control group but not among those in the SAAF condition.
 Neighborhood disadvantage was associated with elevated BMI among young women in the control group, but not in the SAAF condition.
-Limitations include did not assess BMI at the age 11 pretest; no exclusionary criteria, such as pregnancy, were provided for the measurement of BMI; and generalizability to other regions.
+Limitations include that BMI was not assessed at the age 11 pretest; no exclusionary criteria, such as pregnancy, were provided for the measurement of BMI; and lack of generalizability to other regions.

 Length of controlled postintervention follow-up: 3 and 6 years.